IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

 Parameters
 ----------

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance

-  vip (False, str, None)
-    The virtual ip address of this load balancer

-  use_system_public_ip_pool (False, bool, None)
-    in public loadbalancer - Public IP address allocation done by system public IP pool or public subnet.

-  health_monitors (False, list, None)
-    None

-  protocols (False, list, None)
-    Protocols to be assigned to this load balancer.

-  ssl_ciphers (False, list, None)
-    None

-  resource_name (False, str, None)
-    The name of the resource

-  resource_status (False, str, None)
-    The status of the resource

   name (True, str, None)
     (Required for new resource) The load balancer's name.

-  datacenter (False, str, None)
-    None

   subnets (True, list, None)
     (Required for new resource) The subnet where this Load Balancer will be provisioned.

-  status (False, str, None)
+  protocols (False, list, None)
-    The operation status 'ONLINE' or 'OFFLINE' of a load balancer.

-  wait_time_minutes (False, int, 90)
-    None
+    Protocols to be assigned to this load balancer.

   description (False, str, None)